-Dr Sarah Brewer, Medical Director, explains the benefits of magnesium, how you can obtain it through diet, how to supplement magnesium and the safety profile.
+Dr Sarah Brewer, GP and nutritionist, explains the benefits of magnesium, how you can obtain it through diet, how to supplement magnesium and the safety profile.

 Magnesium is a mineral whose importance is growing daily.
 Researchers once estimated that magnesium was needed for over 300 enzymes to work properly – that number is now over 700.

 That makes magnesium involved in just about every metabolic reaction from the production of energy to the synthesis of hormones, proteins and genetic material.
 It is the fourth most abundant metal in the body overall and is concentrated within cells, where it is the second most abundant mineral after potassium.1